rmustacc/ipd/ipd/0013/README.md

 }
 ```

-Another part of this and the other functions is that it returns a
+Notice that these functions all return a const pointer rather than
-`const` pointer rather than asking the driver for storage.
-This was done
+asking the driver for storage.
+This was done purposefully.
+This reduces
-purposefully.
-It allows us to reduce storage and makes the underlying
+storage and helps to avoid mutation in the implementation.
-implementation without mutation easier.

-A goal with this interface, while discussing with others was to make it
+Our goal with this interface was to make iteration possible with a
-so iteration could happen with a single local variable.
-As part of those
-discussions, folks brought up the concern of using an index based
-iterator as they were sometimes already looping over something else and
+single local variable.
+These functions are often called while already
+iterating over a for loop with an index (`for (i = 0; i < ... ; i++)`)
-wanted to reduce the likelihood of index collision.
+and we wanted to avoid the requirement of another integer index which
+can often lead to someone using the wrong loop index for the inner,
+nested loop.

+Unlike `ddi_dma_nextcookie()`, the `ddi_dma_cookie_iter()` loop may
-Unlike `ddi_dma_nextcookie()` this function can be called any number of
-times.
-There are no concerns around mutation and there is a clear
+performed any number of times.
+There are no concerns around mutation and
-delineation of when it is finished.
+there is a clear delineation of when it is finished.

-The next function, `ddi_dma_cookie_get()` was added to provide a way to
+The next function, `ddi_dma_cookie_get()`, was added to provide a way to
 get specific cookies.
-While looking over the usage of drivers, we saw
+While looking over various driver's usage of the
-that sometimes drivers wanted to specifically do something with the
+current APIs, we saw that sometimes drivers wanted to specifically do
-first cookie (which may contain a header or something else) while the
+something with the first cookie (which may contain a header or something
-rest of the cookies are used more normally.
+else) while the rest of the cookies are used normally.

-Finally, the last function was added out of the observation that may
+Finally, the last function was added out of the observation that many
 structures in device drivers, such as configuration data and descriptor
-rings can only support a single cookie.
+rings, can only support a single cookie.
 The goal of the
-`ddi_dma_cookie_one()` interface was to make it easy to get a single
+`ddi_dma_cookie_one()` interface is to make it easy to get a single
 entry, but also have the underlying system confirm that only a single
 entry was asked for.
 Effectively, this function will VERIFY that only a
-single cookie associated with the request.
+single cookie is associated with the request.

 ### `ddi_dma_impl_t` changes

 The implementation of these functions has a few constraints:

-1. The current entry point, `ddi_dma_nextcookie()` still needs to work
+1. The current entry point, `ddi_dma_nextcookie()`, still needs to work.
-and the way that it does requires that underlying mutation mechanism.
+Furthermore, it still requires the underlying mutation of the array.

-2. We want to minimize the amount of storage that we use for this as the
+2. We want to minimize the amount of storage that we use so we can
-`ddi_dma_impl_t` is allocated for every DMA allocation, so an increase
+implement these APIs as the `ddi_dma_impl_t` is allocated for every DMA
-in the size of this structure can have a large impact on used memory.
+allocation.
+An increase in the size of this structure can have a large
+impact on used memory.

 To implement this, I propose we add a pair of `uint_t` members to the
 `ddi_dma_impl_t` structure.
 One will be used to track the total number
 of cookies.
 The second will be used to track what cookie we've mutated
 to.
 This will allow us to know how to find the first cookie in the array
-and make sure that we haven't mutated things too far.
+and make sure that we can't walk off the end of the array.

 ### Auxiliary Changes